jlacasa/jlacasa.github.io/_pages/bio.md

 {% include base_path %}

-I was born and raised in Buenos Aires, Argentina.
+I was born and raised in Buenos Aires (Argentina) but was lucky enough to spend most of my summers and winters on my family's farm.
-I studied Agronomy at the Universidad of Buenos Aires, where I worked as a student research intern and teaching assistant in Applied Biochemistry and Crop Physiology.
+This led me to study Agronomy at the Universidad of Buenos Aires, where I worked as a research teaching assistant in Applied Biochemistry and Crop Physiology.
-During my study abroad program at Kansas State University (K-State), I continued exploring my passion for research in crop physiology and applied statistics.
+During my study abroad program at K-State, I continued exploring my passion for research in crop physiology and applied statistics.
 By this time, I also became a huge supporter of Bayesian Statistics.

 After finishing my B.S. in Agronomy, I moved to the US to work on my M.Sc. in Mathematical Statistics and Ph.D. in Agronomy at K-State.